shaggytwodope/Linux-for-you-and-me/docs/lubuntu/package-management/updates.md

 ![menu](../../images/pm/updates/menu.png)

-If you let lubuntu tell you when to update, you'll see this:
+If you let Lubuntu tell you when to update, you'll see this:

 ![us](../../images/pm/updates/update-software.png)